-- C. Consistent with Section 17.19.060 of this Chapter, drainage impact fees shall be deposited in a fund established by the city for such purposes and shall be used to resolve drainage and flooding issues anywhere within the basin affected by the development being charged the impact fee, and may also be used for city-wide or regional studies and plans, so long as the percentage of impact fees used on city-wide or regional studies and plans is roughly proportional to the percentage of the study or plan devoted to the basin from which the fees were generated. - D. The drainage impact fee imposed by this Section shall be calculated at the time of Final Plat or Planning Clearance approval, whichever shall first occur, and be paid prior to the recording of a subdivision Final Plat, or approval of a Planning Clearance, whichever shall first occur, except for Minor Subdivisions for residential land uses which can defer the drainage impact fee to the time of building permit for each individual lot.
-Minor Subdivisions that defer impact fees to the time of Planning Clearance are required to pay the fee in effect at the time of Planning Clearance approval.
+C. Consistent with Section 17.19.060 of this Chapter, drainage impact fees shall be deposited in a fund established by the city for such purposes and shall be used to resolve drainage and flooding issues anywhere within the basin affected by the development being charged the impact fee, and may also be used for city-wide or regional studies and plans, so long as the percentage of impact fees used on city-wide or regional studies and plans is roughly proportional to the percentage of the study or plan devoted to the basin from which the fees were generated.

-PASSED AND ADOPTED BY THE FRUITA CITY COUNCIL, THIS 4th DAY OF AUGUST, 2015.
+PASSED AND ADOPTED BY THE FRUITA CITY COUNCIL ON THE 17TH DAY OF DECEMBER, 2019